-Locations Chainage Do Minimum LoS Do Something LoS Impact R110 Long Mile Road to Nass Road / Walkinstown Avenue/ Kylemore Road junction F2300 - F3000 С A Medium Positive R810 Nass Road / Walkinstown Avenue/ Kylemore Road junction to R110 Long Mile Road A3000 - A3350 С A Medium Positive Walkinstown Avenue / R110 Long Mile Road junction to R110 Long Mile Road / Walkinstown Road A3350 - A4100 В A Low Positive Section Summary: С A Medium Positive
+Locations Chainage (m) Do Minimum LoS Do Something LoS Impact Sensitivity of Environment Significance of Effect R110 Long Mile Road to Nass Road / Walkinstown Avenue/ Kylemore Road junction F2350 - F3000 С А Medium Medium Positive Significant R810 Nass Road / Walkinstown Avenue/ Kylemore Road junction to R110 Long Mile Road A3000 - A3350 С А Medium High Positive Very Signiant Walkinstown Avenue / R110 Long Mile Road junction to R110 Long Mile Road / Walkinstown Road A3350 - A4100 В A Low High Not Moderate Section Summary: С Α Medium Medium Positive Significant the previously referenced criteria set out in Table 6.22.

-The contents of Table 6.35 demonstrate that the scheme will have a positive long-term impact on the cycling environment between the Long Mile Road / Naas Road / New Nangor Road junction to Drimnagh.

-The LoS rating of the cycling facilities will improve from a C to an A in two of the impacted junctions and from a B to an A at one of the impacted junctions in the Do Minimum compared to the Do Something, determined using the previously referenced criteria set out in Table 6.6.
 This is as a result of improved segregation for cyclists and junction treatment in the form of cycle lanes traversing priority junctions and continuing through signalised junctions with protected treatment as part of the Proposed Scheme.

+The contents of Table 6.51 demonstrate that the scheme will have a positive long-term impact on the cycling environment between the Long Mile Road / Naas Road / New Nangor Road junction to Drimnagh.

+The LoS rating of the cycling facilities will improve from a C to an A in two of the impacted junctions and from a B to an A at one of the impacted junctions in the Do Minimum compared to the Do Something, determined using

-Overall, it is anticipated that there will be a Medium Positive impact the quality of the cycling infrastructure along Section 6 of the Proposed Scheme, during the Operational Phase.
+Overall, it is anticipated that there will be a Positive, Significant and Long-term effect to the quality of the cycling infrastructure along Section 6 of the Proposed Scheme, during the Operational Phase.
+A detailed breakdown of the assessment along each section can be found in Appendix A6.4.2 (Cycling Infrastructure Assessment) in Volume 4 of this EIAR.

 The findings of the cycling assessment fully aligns with the objective of the CBC Infrastructure Works, applicable to the Traffic and Transport assessment of the Proposed Scheme, to 'Enhance the potential for cycling by providing safe infrastructure for cycling, segregated from general traffic wherever practicable'.

 It is proposed that there will be a total of eight bus stops along Section 6 of the Proposed Scheme - four inbound and four outbound.
 This is two fewer inbound bus stops and three fewer outbound bus stops than in the Do Minimum.
+The layout of new bus stops is considered to better serve the existing and future catchment and be closer to existing and new pedestrian crossing facilities for improved convenience.